pachyderm/pachyderm/doc/docs/concepts/pipeline-concepts/pipeline/index.md

   For more information, see [Cross and Union](../datum/cross-union.md).

-  One very important property that is defined in the `input` field is the `glob` pattern that defines how Pachyderm breaks the data into individual processing units, called Datums.
+  One very important property that is defined in the `input` field is the `glob` pattern that specifieshow Pachyderm breaks the data into individual processing units, called Datums.
 For more information, see [Datum](../datum/index.md).